LucasLeibs/the-shoppies/README.md

 ## The Shoppies - Lucas Leiberman
 ## Tools
 - Built with React
-- Movie list populated from the IMDB API
+- Movie list populated from the OMDB API
 - Responive layout with media queries
 - Sass for styling to emmulate a more production style codebase
 - Custom CSS badge notifications for nomination count